Occupational Health: Healthy Employees, Healthy Company!

 The Importance of Occupational Health

 Healthy and efficient employees are the foundation of every company.
 And despite the obvious importance of company health management, few German companies are implementing sustainable health promotion measures for their employees.
-It argues with higher priority of the day-to-day business, an unmanageable selection of providers, insufficient measurability, lack of know-how and lack of human resources.
-At the same time, BGM is a decisive competitive factor, which in view of the increasing stress of the modern working world, the shortage of skilled workers and demographic change, is indispensable for the future viability of a company.
+It argues with the higher priority of the day-to-day business, an unmanageable selection of providers, insufficient measurability, lack of know-how, and lack of human resources.
+At the same time, BGM is a decisive competitive factor, which in view of the increasing stress of the modern working world, the shortage of skilled workers, and demographic change, is indispensable for the future viability of a company.
 For today’s workforce – especially since generation Y – performance motivation and job satisfaction do not depend solely on their salary.

 Prevention is Better than Cure

-Two-thirds of sick leave are due to lifestyle diseases.
+Two-thirds of sick leave is due to lifestyle diseases.
 However, many of these lifestyle diseases, which include cardiovascular diseases, indigestion, bone diseases, etc. are preventable.
-Risk factors are mainly sugar consumption, alcohol consumption, smoking cigarettes, lack of physical activity, chronic stress and malnutrition.
+Risk factors are mainly sugar consumption, alcohol consumption, smoking cigarettes, lack of physical activity, chronic stress, and malnutrition.
 Conversely, many of these diseases could be avoided in industrial countries through a healthy lifestyle.
 With aging staff, the risk of lifestyle diseases increases.
 Those companies that can successfully keep their aging workforce healthy have a clear competitive advantage.

 Unfortunately, in the German health care system as well as in the occupational context preventive measures are not given sufficient importance.
 Employee health care is beneficial to both the employee and the employer – the employee has no extra work and no additional costs to benefit from health measures, which can reduce medical expenses and the employer can keep his aging workforce efficient and convince skilled employees in the workplace competition (employee retention and acquisition).